 We cannot prescribe medications.
 PERIOD.
 Talk to your Attending about this.

 For the nth time, we nurses: administer medications, give orders, carry out orders, initiate emergency measures, chart, handle stress, talk to almost everyone, care for clients.
 I can describe our profession in four words: caring and saving lives.

 I studied four years of college, memorizing drugs and complex pathophysiologies just to know how to properly care for my clients.
-I was trained how to defibrillate, cannulate, administer medications, perform basic diagnostics, assess, intervene, and more.
+I was trained on how to defibrillate, cannulate, administer medications, perform basic diagnostics, assess, intervene, and more.
 I took a licensure exam which qualifies me for the profession.
-I initiate CPR and I know what to do when your heart stops beating, literally.
-Yes, I am JUST a nurse and you are JUST alive.
+I initiate CPR, and I know what to do when your heart stops beating, literally.
+Yes, I am JUST a nurse, and you are JUST alive.